goblimey/rplidar_sdk_go/README.md

 Behind the scenes, the go command runs the C++ compiler, which can compile both C++ and C code.
 The #cgo comment lines specify directives for the C++ compiler.

-    ${SRCDIR} defines the current directory.
+    ${SRCDIR} defines the full path name of the current directory.
-    -I says where to find the header files.
+    -I says where to find the C and C++ header files.
-    -l option specifies the name of a library file.
+    -l specifies the name of the library files, mostly standard ones in a known place.
-    -L says which directory to find the libraries.
+    -L specifies the directory containing the non-standard library file.
     -DDEBUG turns on debugging code.
     -g include symbol table data.

 The compiler knows where to find the standard libraries but it needs to be told where to find the Slamtec library that you built and copied.
-(-lfoo means the file "libfoo.a").
+(-lrplidar_sdk means the file "librplidar_sdk.a").

-Enabling debug also puts the library in a different directory.
-Actually
-the library contains very little debugging code, so enabling it doesn't do very much.
+The C++ library contains very little debugging code, so enabling it doesn't do very much.

 Including symbol table data with -g allows the system to add source code line numbers to error messages.